 - 1. Eliminate ignition sources such as open flames, hot surfaces, sparks from welding or cutting, operation of electrical equipment, and static electricity. - 2.
 Store in NFPA approved flammable liquid containers or storage cabinets, in an area isolated from ignition sources or in a special storage room designed for flammable materials. - 3.
-Ensure there is proper bonding and grounding when it is required, such as when transferringor dispensing a flammable liquid from a container or drum.
-Ensure bonding andgrounding is checked periodically. - 4.
-Ensure appropriate fire extinguishers and/or sprinkler systems are in the area. - 5.
-No storage of flammable chemicals in container sizes greater than 1 gallon (4 L) will be permitted in labs unless: - a.
+Ensure there is proper bonding and grounding when it is required, such as when transferring or dispensing a flammable liquid from a large container or drum.
+Assure bonding and grounding is checked periodically. - 4.
+Assure appropriate fire extinguishers and/or sprinkler systems are in the area. - 5.
+No storage of flammable chemicals in container sizes greater than 1 gallon will be permitted in labs unless: - a.
 The flammable chemicals are stored in a flammable storage cabinet - b.
 The flammable chemicals are stored in an approved flammable safety can. - 6.
-Maximum quantity of flammable chemicals in a lab should not exceed 5 gallons (20 L) of flammable chemicals, outside flammable storage cabinets. - 7.
-See Appendix C
+Maximum quantity of flammable chemicals in a lab should not exceed 10 gallons of flammable chemicals, unless stored in a safety can or inside flammable storage cabinets.